senzhaocode/FuSViz_docs/docs/Usage_manual.md

 ##### Example 1: identify recurrent duplications involving an upstream enhancer of AR gene

-Loaded tracks from the top denote chromosome ideogram, gene annotation (NCBI RefSeq), SV in segment format (**Duplication** and **Deletion**), SV in bedpe format and user-defined bed file (enhancers_sort.bed.gz).
-Dashline box highlights a highly recurrent duplication of an upstream enhancer *GHXI66900* of *AR* gene in a sample cohort.
+Loaded tracks from the top denote chromosome ideogram, gene annotation (NCBI RefSeq), SV in segment format (**duplication** and **deletion**), SV in bedpe format and user-defined bed file (enhancers_sort.bed.gz).
+Dashline box highlights a highly recurrent duplication of an upstream enhancer *GHXI66900* for *AR* gene in a sample cohort.

 ![](4.4.7.Combine_different_tracks_together_example1.png)